-There are few purchases in life that are as significant as a headstone or other type of memorial.
-A new car eventually gets handed down or worn out until the car must be retired.
+Few purchases in life are as significant as a memorial headstone.
+A new car eventually gets handed down or worn out.
 A house provides years of wonderful memories, but will one day be home to a different family.
-A memorial is the permanent record that tells of our short time on this earth, and preserves our memory for many generations to come.
+A memorial is the permanent record of our short time on this earth, preserving our unique stories for centuries.

 The size of a headstone may range from small grass level markers to large upright monuments.
 The maximum size is usually determined by the lot size and cemetery rules.
-Prices for small markers start around $300 with upright headstone prices starting around $695-$974.
+Prices for standard grave markers start around $360.
+Upright headstone prices start around $950.

 5. Cemetery Regulations

 Before planning a memorial, you must know the cemetery rules.
 Many cemeteries across the country require specific sizes and materials, like bronze.
 In recent years, bronze has become among the most expensive materials, nearly five times the cost of our standard grey granite.

 Many cemeteries also have a perpetual care fee.
 This fee is collected only once the memorial has been purchased and is typically calculated at a rate per square inch of the memorial's footprint.